Do I Have Termites? Signs of Termite Damage

 It’s understandably upsetting if you see any of the above signs of termites in your home.
 Don’t delay if you do though and get a pest control company to your home as soon as you see a sign of termites so you can work on a termite treatment to rid your home of these destructive insects.
-Barefoot Mosquito & Pest Control guarantees complete termite eradication.
-Give us a call at today or request a free quote online!
+There are many companies that offer pest control that will guarantee complete termite eradication.

 One of the worst fears for many homeowners is termites.
 These silent invaders can steadily eat away at the very structure of your home.
 It’s important to watch for signs of termites so you can stop them before too much damage is done.
 Taking care of a termite problem is not something you can easily do yourself, but it is something that, when handled quickly by a professional pest control company, can be managed.

 All structures are at risk for termites.
 Even structures built of stone or brick have structural supports that are most likely built of wood.
 Watch for these telltale signs that you likely have termites.

 Termites will emerge from the ground as winged insects, most likely on a warm day in the spring or early summer.
 Their emergence happens as a swarm, and it happens quickly.
 If you see it happen, that’s a sure sign you need to call a pest control company.
 However, many people never see the swarm.
 That’s why it’s important to look for what the termites leave behind during their swarms – their wings.
 Termites intentionally twist their wings off after they land during this swarm phenomenon because they will never need them again.
 You can find their wings by your windows or in your basement.
 Their wings are all the same size, while the wings of flying ants are all different sizes.